 Project: Weston Tunnel

-May 15 to early 2015: Sidewalk and lane restrictions
+May 15 to spring 2015: Sidewalk and lane restrictions

 Project: Bloor St. W. Bridge

 Location: Bloor St. W. Bridge between Dundas Street West and Perth Avenue

 Work: Sidewalk and lane restrictions on Bloor St. W.

 Metrolinx understands that people want to spend more time living and less time commuting, and we’re working to transform how the GTHA moves.
 More than $16 billion in investment has been made and construction is under way on our First Wave of projects - Including the Georgetown South Project - helping to realize the Big Move vision.
 Check out the video below, and see what progress looks like.